kepsteen/c0524-code-solutions/react-intro/react-intro-quiz-notes.md

 - What is React?

+React is a javascript library that allows developers to easily build out large scale and complex projects by breaking up functionality into reusable components

 - What is a React component?

+A react component is a collection of all the necessary elements (HTML, CSS and Javascript) to build out one piece of functionality

 - How do you mount a React app (root component) to the DOM?

+Using the export default keyword

 - What are some other popular frontend frameworks?

+Angular and Vue

 ## Notes